Accommodation in a public facility

 Maximum contribution and notice of decision

 Upon your arrival, the facility welcoming you sends us your admission form.
-We then issue to you or your representative a notice of decision indicating the following:
+We then issue a notice of decision by mail to you or your representative indicating the following:

 - the amount to be paid for the room you occupy